Living & Lifestyle

 Embracing Porto's Unique Atmosphere

-• The Dom Luís I bridge, which links the city to the port wine lodges of Vila Nova de Gaia on the south bank of the Douro
+• The Dom Luís I bridge, which leads to the port wine cellars across the Douro River in Vila Nova de Gaia

 How Safe Is Porto?